MongoDBAtlasDocumentStore

 To connect to the MongoDB database, you must provide a connection string in the format "mongodb+srv://{mongo_atlas_username}:{mongo_atlas_password}@{mongo_atlas_host}/?{mongo_atlas_params_string}".
 For detailed instructions on how to obtain it, see Create a Connection String in MongoDB documentation.

-1. Log in to deepset Cloud.
+1. Log in to deepset AI Platform.

 2. Click your initials in the top right corner and choose Connections.